-This is a large forest in Kalimpong district of North Bengal.
-The forest is arguably the best natural forest in the area and still has some virgin area where human has not entered even now.
-The forests are a continuation of East Sikkim Kyongnosla Alpine Sanctuary and also forests of Bhutan.
+This is a large forest in the Kalimpong district of North Bengal.
+The forest is arguably the best natural forest in the area and still has some virgin area that human has not entered even now.
+The forests are a continuation of East Sikkim Kyongnosla Alpine Sanctuary and also the forests of Bhutan.
 There is a point in Neora Valley National Park known as Rachela, where Bengal, Sikkim, and Bhutan meet.

 Singalila National Park

-The last important forest in North Bengal, from a tourism perspective, is the Singalila National park.
+The last important forest in North Bengal, from a tourist perspective, is the Singalila National park.
 The is the westernmost forest of the hills bordering Nepal.
 The forest is famous as home to several species of unique birds as well as the elusive red panda.
 The popular and famous trek of Sandakphu also passes through the Singalila National Park.